Do the Digit Insurance

 4. Diamond Pose

-A recent study proved that regularly practising the Diamond Pose of Vajrasana helps reduce hypertension as it keeps your mind and body stable.
-One of the best sitting yoga asanas, it helps treat urinary problems and cures digestive issues.
+A recent study proved that regularly practising the Diamond Pose of Vajrasana helps reduce hypertension by keeping your mind and body stable.
+One of the best sitting yoga asanas, it helps treat urinary problems and cure digestive issues.
 This posture also boosts blood circulation to the lower abdomen and reduces menstrual pain and cramps.
-Moreover, you get relief from chronic back aches and knee pains as it strengthens the muscles around this area.
+Moreover, it strengthens the muscles around this area, allowing you to get relief from chronic back aches and knee pains.

 Step 1: Begin by kneeling comfortably on the yoga mat.

-Step 2: Now, gently move your knees and ankles closer and align with the legs.
-Ensure that the sole of your feet faces upwards.
+Step 2: Now, gently move your knees and ankles closer and align with your legs.
+Ensure that the soles of your feet face upwards.

-Step 3: As you sit back on the legs, exhale.
+Step 3: Exhale as you sit back on your legs.
 Ensure that the hips rest on the heels and the thighs on the calves.

-Step 4: Place the hands on your thighs comfortably and move the pelvis back and forth slowly to ensure you are comfortable.
+Step 4: Place your hands comfortably on your thighs and move your pelvis back and forth slowly to ensure you are comfortable.

-Step 5: Inhale and exhale slowly, positioning yourself to sit upright and stretching your spine.
+Step 5: Inhale and exhale slowly, aiming to sit upright and stretch your spine.
 Allow your head to move your body upwards, pressing the tailbone to the ground.

 Step 6: Now, straighten the head to look forward.
 Keep the chin parallel to the ground, place your palms on the thigh and relax the arms.